List of Babylon 5 characters: Lennier

 Lennier was played by Bill Mumy in seasons 1–5.
 He is Minbari and acts as ambassadorial aide to Delenn throughout most of the series.

 Just as Delenn was an acolyte of Dukhat, Lennier was the faithful acolyte of Minbari Ambassador Delenn for five years.
 A member of the Third Fane of Chu'Domo of the religious caste and a fierce fighter, he later joined the Rangers.
 He had family aboard the Minbari flagship Black Star when it was destroyed by Babylon 5 commander John Sheridan.
-Though other Minbari felt much animosity towards Sheridan, as they felt he'd acted dishonorably in destroying it, Lennier held no hard feelings, apparently understanding why Sheridan had done it.
+Though other Minbari felt much animosity toward Sheridan, as they felt he'd acted dishonorably in destroying it, Lennier held no hard feelings, apparently understanding why Sheridan had done it.

 In the episode "Day of the Dead," Lennier is confronted by the ghost of Morden, the human who worked with the Shadows.
 Lennier, who had returned from training hoping to speak to a spirit as part of an alien religious observance, makes the mistake of asking Morden for wisdom.
 Morden predicts that Lennier will one day betray the Rangers.
 This encounter foreshadows later events in the series.

 Eventually it was revealed that Lennier was secretly in love with Delenn.
 He explained to Marcus Cole that it was "not romantic love as you would understand it, something nobler."
 Lennier did not act on his feelings due to her involvement with John Sheridan.
 Lennier did confess his feelings to her when he and Delenn were both trapped in hyperspace facing death, but Delenn, who had long known of his feelings for her, feigned that she hadn't heard his confession to spare him embarrassment.